-You can see our detailed sponsor information below for all the facts and essential information about the project.
+Contact us for detailed sponsor information for all the facts and essential information about the project.
 If you're interested in sponsorship through in-kind or volunteering, or interested in research opportunities we'd also love to hear from you.

 Contact us if you have any questions or any information that you wish to share.

 We look forward to discussing any aspects of this new project with you.

 Stuart has a strong connection with South Gippsland, spending most of his childhood summers camping with his family at Wilson's Prom.
 He has a degree in physics and philosophy and is a creative problem solver.
 He started out designing and installing off-grid renewable energy systems and has had a lifelong interest in alternative energy.
 He has worked with students from Arnhemland to Richmond teaching science, maths and outdoor education.
 Stuart lives simply and sustainably and now divides his time between working for the forest and working in the gardens growing food, raising chickens and goats and growing organic flowers with Victoria.